equivalent/scrapbook2/archive/blogs/draft--class-vars.md

 # => ip 2
 ```

-But in Threaded environments like Puma or Sidekiq jobs are sharing class
+But in Threaded environments like Puma or Sidekiq jobs are sharing lot
-level state
+of states ammons which is class level state => class variables

 > This apply for Ruby MRI (Cruby) threads.
 With  Rubinius Threads you
 > share  more levels (I'm not that familiar with Rubinius)